jotaelesalinas/laravel-adminless-ldap-auth/README.md

 - `AUTH_USER_KEY_FIELD`: the name of the property that will uniquely identify the Auth user.
 By default, the name is `username` and the value is read from the LDAP user attribute `LDAP_USER_SEARCH_ATTRIBUTE`.

-See an [explanation of how the library works](docs/explanation.md) of how the library works for a better understanding of the rationale behind the different variables.
+See an [explanation of how the library works](docs/explanation.md) for a better understanding of the rationale behind the different variables.

 ## Configuration